Don’t Drink & Drive This St. Patrick’s Day

 • Be ready to take alternate transportation such as a bus or taxi.
 Have the phone number of a taxi service stored in your phone before you leave for the party.

 Even if you will not be celebrating this St. Patrick’s Day, keep in mind that in 2009, 1,119 occupants of other vehicles were killed in crashes involving alcohol-impaired drivers, so pay attention to others on the road.
 And remember, you don’t have to be “falling down drunk” to be too impaired to drive safely.
 Even a few drinks can impair driving…and a buzzed driving crash has the same consequences as a drunk driving crash.
+DUI law varies in every state so individuals who end up being arrested for drunk driving may need the services of a dui lawyer.
+They may also seek the assistance of a bail bonds agent to facilitate their release.

 NHTSA needs your help in keeping the roads safe for everyone this St. Patrick’s Day by spreading the word that buzzed driving IS drunk driving.
+A DUI lawyer will do their best to defend you in court.

 To learn more about the impact buzzed driving can have on a life, please consider posting the attached poster to your blog or even your Facebook wall.
 And we can also ask our readers to follow Buzzed Driving on Facebook and Twitter for more information.